A Concentration of Measure Framework to study convex problems and other implicit formulation problems in machine learning: Fixed point equation depending on independent data

 One can then wonder why we set a result as complex as Proposition~\ref{pro:lien_Y_Y_mi} if it was simply to obtain these simple relations between the first statistics of $Y$ and $Y_{-i}$.
-Of course, we are going to go further.
+It is because the behaviors of $Y$ and $Y_{-i}$ diverge when one looks at projections on $x_i$.